luciusDXL/XL-Engine/README.md

+# Depracation & Replacement
+I am sure the few people who have looked at this repository have noticed that I have not made any commits in quite some time.
+The XL Engine, as it was previously known, has been retired.
+Development of the XL Engine had dropped off due to other "real life" commitments and a lack of time (and sometimes ability) to continue.
+Fortunately Daggerfall and Blood have high quality ports/projects that have carried on and given people a much improved experience, similar to what the XL Engine was trying to achieve.

+To be clear, this project has not been updated in years and will not be updated in the future - though some of the code will find its way elsewhere.

+Since those days (years ago now), things have changed drastically.
+The original idea behind DarkXL, which eventually led to the XL Engine, was never completely abandoned and a new project has been in development for a while that is more focused and better designed to achieve my original goals.
+I'm being intentionally vague because I want to deliver rather than promise and the project is likely still a few months out from a formal unveiling (and yes it will be open source from day 1).

+I notice that some people still star this repository and fork it from time to time, even now.
+That is what prompted me to post this update so people don't waste their time.
+I will leave the original text in place for 'historical' value.

 # XL-Engine
 The XL Engine provides support for first person DOS-era games running on modern operating systems such as Windows 10.
 The first Beta release will support the following games:
 ```